 We are Mark and Di Gallant a ordinary couple living ordinary lives with a true love for animals and the countryside.

-We have two Siamese cats and a Shar Pei and they're all spoilt rotten but thats what pets are for is it not ?
+We have a Siamese Seal Point and a Shar Pei and they're both spoilt rotten but thats what pets are for is it not ?

-Mark is from Prince Edward Island Canada and I am a true English country girl from Somerset and we met in 1998 in Barbados while on holiday.
+Mark is from Prince Edward Island Canada and I am a true English country girl from Somerset in the UK and we met in 1998 in Barbados while on holiday.

 We returned to Barbados and got married in 2000.

-The idea of Sophisticated Scratch came from myself after one day I was looking to buy a nice scratch post for our two Siamese cats the same boring designs with the same boring materials kept dominating the market place everywhere I looked.
+The idea of Sophisticated Scratch came from myself, I was looking to buy a nice scratch post for our Siamese cat but the same boring designs with the same boring materials kept dominating the market place everywhere I looked.

 I thought to myself why are they also ugly and cheap looking when they usually take such a prominent position in the home for all to see, I wanted ours in the lounge.